dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 variable declaration is still valid and sound because records are naturally covariant in their field types.

+### Interactions with libraries using older language versions

+The records feature is language versioned, as usual with new Dart features.
+This means that it will be an error to use the syntax for records in libraries which do not have a language version greater than or equal to the language version in which records are released.
+More specifically, assuming that `v` is the language version in which records are released, the following errors apply.

+It is an error to reference the SDK class `Record` in a library whose language version is less than `v`.

+It is an error for the record literal syntax (e.g. `(3, 4)`) to be used syntactically in a library whose language version is less than `v`.

+It is an error for the record type syntax (e.g. `(int, int)`) to be used syntactically in a library whose language version is less than `v`.

+*It is not an error for a library whose language version is less than `v` (a "legacy library") to include or reference the `Record` class, record types or record expressions directly or indirectly from another library whose language version is greater than or equal to `v`.
+Such a legacy library may reference a typedef name which is bound to a record type in another library, and the semantic interpretation of the typedef is as the underlying record type, just as it would be for any other type.
+Similarly, type inference may introduce record types into a legacy library, and such types will be interpreted by the compiler as record types as usual (that is, there is no erasure implied to remove these inferred types).
+Record values may flow into a legacy library via a reference to a member from another libraries, and a legacy library may freely call getters on record values (since there is no new syntax for calling a record getter).

+The reason for this choice is that the intent of language versioning (for an additive feature such as records) is to ensure that users do not accidentally use new features in a package without specifying an sdk constraint which ensures that their code will always be run on an sdk which supports the feature.
+But in the case of a legacy library which references record values or types indirectly via another library, the sdk constraint on the referenced library is sufficient to enforce this.*

 ## CHANGELOG

+### 1.14

+- Specify the interaction between libraries with a language version that supports records and libraries with older language versions.

 ### 1.13